AdityaR-icd/icd-new/README.md

     username : admin
     password : icd123

-4. To obtain graphql endpoint open GrahQL settings you can get endpoint from their
+4. To obtain graphql endpoint open GrahQL settings you can get graphql endpoint from their

 5. To obtain auth token open graphql playground and run the following mutation mutation MyMutation {